pangwuu/Meet-me-in-the-middle/README.md

 - **SQLite3**: Lightweight database for managing user data and search history.
 - **HTML/CSS/JavaScript**: Frontend technologies for crafting a responsive and interactive user interface.
 - **Google Maps API**: Heavily utilized for distance calculations, mapping, and finding locations of interest.
-- **Responsive Design**: Ensures the application is accessible and functional across all devices, including desktops, tablets, and smartphones.

 ## Installation and Setup
 1. To run the Midpoint Finder web application locally, follow these steps: